Subscribe to our mailing list

 Here is our practical information for travelling in India including visa requirements, security concerns and recommended vaccinations.
 We suggest you also consider your home country’s travel advice for India.
 See here the British FCDO travel advice, here the US State Department and here from the Australian government.

 Please note that Sampan principally operates in West Bengal, Sikkim and the North East “seven sisters” (Arunachal Pradesh, Assam, Manipur, Meghalaya, Mizoram, Nagaland and Tripura).
-Some of the information below may not be relevant or correct for those travelling to other regions of India.
+Some of the information below may not be relevant for those travelling to other regions of India.

 You need a visa to travel to India, unless you are an Overseas Citizen of India (OCI) cardholder.
 The Visa on Arrival facility is only for Japan, South Korea and the UAE.
 All others need to apply for a visa before travelling to India.